-Below is a a list of frequently asked questions at Peak Mountain Guides.
+Below is a a list of frequently asked questions.
 We are always available to answer additional questions by phone or email.

 What do I need to bring?

 Generally speaking, you will need to bring comfortable clothing for the weather conditions, water bottle(s), food, sunscreen, and sunglasses.
 In your confirmation email, we will send you an equipment list that will outline what you will need for your program.
-If there are additional requirements for your program we will let you know.
+If there are additional requirements for your program a list will be provided in your confirmation email or available on the webpage of the trip you are interested in.

 Can I rent gear through Peak Mountain Guides?

-Yes, we have a full array of climbing and skiing equipment available for rent.
+Yes, we have a full array of climbing and skiing equipment available for rent if you are not hiring a guide.
+Technical climbing equipment is always included with Peak trips.
 Our rental gear pricing sheet can be found under the rental gear tab at https://www.peakguides.com/rental-gear

 How physically fit do I have to be?

 For our introductory level programs, no special fitness is required.
-For more advanced programs such as backcountry ice climbing, multi-pitch rock climbing or ski mountaineering it is necessary to have very good fitness.
-If you are unsure about the suitability of your fitness level, please ask us and we will let you know.
+For more advanced programs such as backcountry ice climbing, multi-pitch rock climbing, or ski mountaineering it is necessary to have a certain level fitness.
+If you are unsure about the suitability of your fitness level, please ask and we can discuss the unique requirements for your trip.

 Does Peak Mountain Guides customize trips?